jedevc/talks/2022-10-12-css-open-source/README.md

 - More people = more knowledge = better results

-But also as people, we have a desire to share our work with the world.
+But also, it's fun to share work with the world.

 ---